-All of the Group's trade receivables from property management services and lease receivables are past due as at the end of both reporting periods.
-The Group does not hold any collateral over these balances.
+All of the Group's trade receivables from property management services and lease receivables were past due at the end of both reporting periods.
+The Groups holds security deposits as collaterals over the lease receivables.

-Details of impairment assessment of trade receivables from property management services, lease receivables and other receivables for the year ended 31 December 2018 are set out in note 32.
+Details of impairment assessment of trade receivables from property management services, lease receivables, loan interest receivables and rental deposits and other receivables are set out in note 34.

-21. STAKEHOLDER'S ACCOUNTS/PLEDGED BANK DEPOSITS/BANK BALANCES AND CASH
+22. STAKEHOLDER'S ACCOUNTS/PLEDGED BANK DEPOSITS/BANK BALANCES AND CASH

-The amounts comprise stakeholder's accounts which are held by independent intermediaries for collecting sales receipts on the Group's behalf.
-The amounts are interest bearing at prevailing market interest rate of 0.001% to 1.1% per annum.
+The amounts comprise stakeholder's accounts which are held by independent intermediaries for collecting sales receipts on the Group's behalf or retention payments for construction projects.
+The amounts are interest bearing at prevailing market interest rate of 0.001% to 1.65% per annum (2018: 0.001% to 1.1% per annum).

-Pledged bank deposits represent bank deposits pledged to a bank for securing banking facilities grant to the Group set out in note 24.
+Pledged bank deposits represent bank deposits pledged to a bank for securing banking facilities grant to the Group set out in note 26.